 The p53 tumor suppressor protein is best known as an activator of cell cycle arrest and apoptosis.
 Only a fraction of p53-activated genes encode proteins affecting cellular replication and various forms of cell death (apoptosis, ferroptosis, autophagy).
 The p53-regulated genes can be divided into so-called the core transcriptional program, which comprises genes activated in most cell types by most activators, and into the group of genes activated in in cell- or stress-specific manner.
-Activation of p53 occurs via the extensive set of post-translational modifications, which adjust its stability, interaction with other transcription of the best-studied p53 target genes encoding the inhibitor of the cell cycle (CDKN1A) or the inducers of apoptosis (e.g. NOXA, PUMA) is dispensable for protection against cancers.
+Activation of p53 occurs via the extensive set of post-translational modifications, which adjust its stability, interaction with other transcription regulators, and its ability to form a tetramer.
+Surprisingly, in mouse models, the activation of the best-studied p53 target genes encoding the inhibitor of the cell cycle (CDKN1A) or the inducers of apoptosis (e.g. NOXA, PUMA) is dispensable for protection against cancers.
 Thus, the non-classical functions of p53 must be studied to better understand its tumor suppressive mechanisms.